 Accommodations in the Turks and Caicos can loosely be defined as one of three types: the classic hotel or resort, all-inclusive resorts, and vacation homes and villas.
 Each has its own advantages.

-Villas and vacation rentals typically offer greater privacy and seclusion over most hotels, and may also be located at their own small beach.
+Villas and vacation rentals typically offer greater privacy and seclusion over most hotels, and may also be located at their own small beach or secluded oceanfront spot.
 In many cases, it’s possible to arrange butler services and a private chef.
 As is the case with hotels, there’s a full range of prices and properties available.
 Amenities may include everything from an infinity pool, to being located at a great snorkeling spot, such as Smith's Reef.

 Besides simply relaxing on one of our spectacular beaches, a boat charter or tour is our top suggested activity for all guests visiting the Turks and Caicos.
 There’s a wide selection of vessels, excursions, and destinations to choose from, aboard both power vessels and sailboats.

-sunset or glowworm cruise is the counterpart to a day boat cruise, and is also highly recommended.
+A sunset cruise or glowworm tour is the counterpart to a day boat cruise, and is also highly recommended.
 Both shared and private cruises are offered, aboard either powerboats or sailing vessels.
 Some yacht charters offer a private dinner on the water, which is the perfect complement to the stunning sunset.